fajao/fajao.github.io/_posts/2022-06-06-SOC_automation_project_part_1.md

 ![Diagram](/assets/img/soc_project/part1/socautomation3.drawio.svg)

-&nbsp;
+## Next Steps

-In the next module, we will begin with the installation and configuration of our Windows 10 host, followed by the installation of our wazuh and thehive servers.
+In the next module, we will cover the installation and configuration of our Windows 10 host.
+Additionally, we will install Sysmon on our virtual machine (VM) host.